-The list will not include published documents such as the Town and Country Planning Acts for private and family life) and Article 1 of Protocol 1 (peaceful enjoyment of property) apply to planning decisions.
+The Human Rights Act 1998 was brought into force in this country on 2nd October 2000, and it will now, subject to certain exceptions, be directly unlawful for a public authority to act in a way which is incompatible with a Convention right.
+In particular, Article 8 (respect for private and family life) and Article 1 of Protocol 1 (peaceful enjoyment of property) apply to planning decisions.
 When a planning decision is to be made however, there is further provision that a public authority must take into account the public interest.
 In the vast majority of cases existing planning law has for many years demanded a balancing exercise between private rights and public interest, and therefore much of this authority's decision making will continue to take into account this balance.